liammagee/fp/docs/examples-sustainability.md

 # Sustainability and Sustainable Development

 The models below illustrate different interpretations of sustainability and sustainable development.

-They are intended to support an undergraduate sustainability course, and move from very basic models (such as the [Petri Dish](#petri-dish)) through to more complex models of conceptual arguments such as [Limits to Growth](#limits-to-growth), the [Green Revolution](#green-revolution) and the [Triple Bottom Line](#triple-bottom-line).
+They are designed to support an undergraduate sustainability course, and move from very basic models (such as the [Petri Dish](#petri-dish)) through to more complex models of conceptual arguments about sustainability.
+These include [Malthusian Population Growth](#malthus), [Limits to Growth](#limits-to-growth), the [Green Revolution](#green-revolution) and the [Triple Bottom Line](#triple-bottom-line).

-## Preparatory Models
+## Preparatory Models {#preparatory-models}

+The first three models are preparatory -- they introduce particular features that are later used in the sustainability models.

 ### Petri Dish {#petri-dish}

-Shows the interaction of agents and resources (embedded within the spatial plane that these agents randomly traverse).
+This model shows the interaction of agents and resources (embedded within the spatial plane that these agents randomly traverse).
 The parameters of this simulation include a direct causal relationship between resource consumption by agents and the health of these